haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 allows us to have specific constraints.
 Think of a type of all integers other than 5, 9, 8.
 Such a type is not easy to define.
-But, with a structure, we can add a function that directs shrinking and generation to ignore these numbers, and to generate another value when one of them appears.
+But, with a structure, we can add a function that directs shrinking and generation to ignore these numbers and to generate another value when one of them appears.
 After all, an abstraction level is subjective.
 For someone somewhere, the value, the type, and the state belong to the same level.